-Location: A1079 Dunnington
+Location: A1079 Dunnington 85th %ile speed: As below.

 This is part of the primary road network York and Hull route.
 The existing speed limit is 60mph and this reduces to 40mph as it passes the built-up area of Dunnington that fronts on to the road.
 The request is for the 40mph to be extended further towards York in order that more drivers will be travelling at that speed when they reach the partially built-up area.